academiadesusardu/linguistic-variation-toolbox/README.md

 ### Defining categories

-The first step to use LVT is to define the categories in your data.
+The first step to using LVT is to define the categories in your data.
 For example, let us imagine we are working on Sardinian and using its two macro-varieties as categories.
 For short, we can model _Campidanese_ with the string `"C"` and _Logudorese-Nugorese_ with the string `"L"`: